sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/tcp-stream-handlers.md

 tls_cert_file |
 -------------|------
-description  | Path to the public certificate file. required     | true type         | String example      | {{< language-toggle >}}
+description  | Path to the PEM-format certificate to use for TLS client authentication.
+This certificate and its corresponding key are required for secure client communication. required     | false type         | String example      | {{< language-toggle >}}
 {{< code yml >}}
-tls_cert_file: "/etc/sensu/tls/cert.pem"
+tls_cert_file: "/path/to/tls/cert.pem"
 {{< /code >}}
 {{< code json >}}
 {
-  "tls_cert_file": "/etc/sensu/tls/cert.pem"
+  "tls_cert_file": "/path/to/tls/cert.pem"
 }
 {{< /code >}}
 {{< /language-toggle >}}

 tls_key_file |
 ------------|------
-description | Path to the primary backend key file.
-This key secures communication between the Sensu web UI and end user web browsers, as well as communication between sensuctl and the Sensu API. required    | true type        | String example     | {{< language-toggle >}}
+description | Path to the PEM-format key file associated with the tls_cert_file to use for TLS client authentication.
+This key and its corresponding certificate are required for secure client communication. required    | false type        | String example     | {{< language-toggle >}}
 {{< code yml >}}
-tls_key_file: "/path/to/tls/backend-1-key.pem"
+tls_key_file: "/path/to/tls/key.pem"
 {{< /code >}}
 {{< code json >}}
 {
-  "tls_key_file": "/path/to/tls/backend-1-key.pem"
+  "tls_key_file": "/path/to/tls/key.pem"
 }
 {{< /code >}}
 {{< /language-toggle >}}